-- (a) Whenever a dispatch interval is identified as subject to review, AEMO control room staff will check whether the inputs used in that dispatch interval contained a MII.
+- (a) Whenever a trading interval is identified as subject to review, AEMO control room staff will check whether the inputs used in that trading interval contained a MII.
 The inputs to dispatch mean any value used by NEMDE including:

 - (i) SCADA measurements of power system

 - (ii) Five minute demand forecast values

 - (iii) Constraint equations entered by AEMO

-- (iv) Software setup - (b) If AEMO determines that the dispatch interval in question was affected by a MII, all the published prices for the "affected" dispatch intervals will be rejected (energy and all FCAS prices, for all regions) and will be replaced using the corresponding prices of the last correct dispatch interval.
-The last correct dispatch interval is the previous dispatch interval that was not affected by a MII (that is, preceding the "affected" dispatch interval). - (c) After the original publication of prices for a dispatch interval identified as subject to review, there is a time limit of 30 minutes within which AEMO can subsequently reject those prices and automatically replace them with the corresponding set of prices from the last correct dispatch interval. - (d) Once AEMO has followed the price revision process for the dispatch interval identified as subject to review the Price\Status flag for that dispatch interval will change to "Firm".
-If 30 minutes has expired since the publication of prices for the dispatch interval identified as subject to review and AEMO have not taken any action to either reject or accept prices for that dispatch interval, then the prices for that and all subsequent dispatch intervals will automatically be accepted and their Price\Status flags will change to "Firm".
+- (iv) Software setup

+- (b) If AEMO determines that the trading interval in question was affected by a MII, all the published prices for the "affected" trading intervals will be rejected (energy and all FCAS prices, for all regions) and will be replaced using the corresponding prices of the last correct trading interval.
+The last correct trading interval is the previous trading interval that was not affected by a MII (that is, preceding the "affected" trading interval).

+- (c) After the original publication of prices for a trading interval identified as subject to review, there is a time limit of 30 minutes within which AEMO can subsequently reject those prices and automatically replace them with the corresponding set of prices from the last correct trading interval. - (d) Once AEMO has followed the price revision process for the trading interval identified as subject to review the Price_Status flag for that trading interval will change to "Firm".
+If 30 minutes has expired since the publication of prices for the trading interval identified as subject to review and AEMO have not taken any action to either reject or accept prices for that trading interval, then the prices for that and all subsequent trading intervals will automatically be accepted and their Price_Status flags will change to "Firm".

 16.3.
-Dispatch intervals following a dispatch interval identified as subject to review
+Trading intervals following a trading interval identified as subject to review

-- (a) Whenever a dispatch interval is identified as subject to review, the dispatch interval immediately following that interval may also be identified as being subject to review if AEMO considers that it is likely to be subject to that same MII (clause 3.9.2B(c) of the NER). - (b) AEMO's automatic "subject to review" monitoring system is such that whenever a dispatch interval is identified as subject to review, the Price\Status of the following dispatch interval(s) will continue to be automatically flagged internally to AEMO as either subject to review or indeterminate (externally, these are flagged as "Not Firm") until AEMO rejects and/or accepts all the preceding subject to review or indeterminate ("Not Firm") dispatch intervals.
-Since there is a time limit of 30 minutes for the price revision of the first interval identified as subject to review, potentially there could be up to five dispatch intervals with Price\Status flag "Not Firm" following the first dispatch interval until AEMO completes the price review process.
+- (a) Whenever a trading interval is identified as subject to review, the trading interval immediately following that interval may also be identified as being subject to review if AEMO considers that it is likely to be subject to that same MII (clause 3.9.2B(c) of the NER). - (b) AEMO's automatic "subject to review" monitoring system is such that whenever a trading interval is identified as subject to review, the Price_Status of the following trading interval(s) will continue to be automatically flagged internally to AEMO as either subject to review or indeterminate (externally, these are flagged as "Not Firm") until AEMO rejects and/or accepts all the preceding subject to review or indeterminate ("Not Firm") trading intervals.
+Since there is a time limit of 30 minutes for the price revision of the first interval identified as subject to review, potentially there could be up to five trading intervals with Price_Status flag "Not Firm" following the first trading interval until AEMO completes the price review process.

 16.4.
-Dispatch intervals identified as subject to review that had successful Over-constrained Dispatch (OCD) re-runs
+Trading intervals identified as subject to review that had a successful Over-constrained Dispatch (OCD) re-run

-Where an automatic OCD re-run has occurred for a dispatch interval identified as "subject to review", AEMO will review that dispatch interval for the presence of a MII and, if found, the prices will be rejected and then automatically replaced using the corresponding prices from the last correct dispatch interval.
+Where an automatic OCD re-run has occurred for a trading interval identified as "subject to review", AEMO will review that trading interval for the presence of a MII and, if found, the prices will be rejected and then automatically replaced using the corresponding prices from the last correct trading interval.

 16.5.
-Dispatch intervals identified as subject to review following a dispatch interval declared as Manually Priced Dispatch Interval (MPDI)
+Trading intervals identified as subject to review following a trading interval that had an unsuccessful Over-constrained Dispatch (OCD) rerun